bitxenia/astrawiki-cli/README.md

 # Astrawiki CLI

-This is a command-line interface to interact and manage an astrawiki-ipfs node.
-It runs a background service that can be used to help pin a given wiki's articles.
-But it can also act as a frontend for fetching, updating, and creating articles in a wiki.
+This is a command-line interface to manage an astrawiki node.
+It runs a background service to help pin articles and offers tools for creating, updating, and reading wiki content — either locally or via Docker.

 ## Motivation